Preface content

 • Vaporised Hydrogen Peroxide (VHP) fumigation chamber; to fumigate all equipment and feed entering the SPF.

-The Houghton Facility is named after the Poultry Research Station that was started at Houghton Grange, Cambridgeshire from 1948.
-In 1986 the Houghton site was incorporated into the new Institute for Animal Health before its closure in 1992 and staff and new facilities were provided at the Compton, Berkshire site.
+The Houghton Facility is named after the Poultry Research Station established at Houghton Grange, Cambridgeshire from 1948.
+The Houghton site was incorporated into the Institute of Animal Health in 1986 before its closure in 1992, with operations moved to Compton in Berkshire.
 The Institute has a long history of working in poultry disease and this has been captured in naming the new facility.

 Trim content